Alan Jones (talkback host): Early life and career

 After leaving King's School Jones briefly moved to Canberra where he made a failed bid to win preselection to stand as a Country Party candidate for federal parliament.
 He then spent several years as the manager of a small airline in Quirindi in country New South Wales, where he also coached the local rugby team.
 During this same period, over 1976–77 while in his mid-30s, Jones spent time in England where he completed a one-year diploma in educational studies at Worcester College, Oxford.
 While at Oxford Jones won a university Blue for tennis.

-In 1978, Jones returned to Sydney to run for the state parliament as a Liberal Party candidate.
+In 1978 Jones returned to Sydney to run for the state parliament as a candidate for the Liberal Party, a centre-right party.
 After failing to win his seat in the election, Jones worked for some time as a speechwriter for the Liberal New South Wales opposition leader, John Mason.
-In 1979, Jones was recruited as a speechwriter for the Liberal Prime Minister of Australia, Malcolm Fraser, so returned to Canberra for the position, remaining there until early 1981.
+In 1979 Jones was recruited as a speechwriter for the Liberal Prime Minister of Australia, Malcolm Fraser, so returned to Canberra for the position, remaining there until early 1981.
 He then moved back to Sydney after being recruited to be executive director of the New South Wales Employers' Federation, where he worked until he began his radio career in 1985.

-In October 1985, Jones was awarded the Rostrum Speakers' Award as the Communicator of the Year.
+In October 1985 Jones was awarded the Rostrum Speakers' Award as the Communicator of the Year.

 Political aspirations

-In 1974, a parent at The King's School, Parramatta, Doug Anthony, leader of the Country Party (now the National Party of Australia) in the Australian Parliament, offered Jones a position with the party in Canberra.
-In 1975, Jones sought party preselection as the candidate for the Federal parliamentary seat of Eden-Monaro, but lost the bid.
+In 1974 a parent at The King's School, Parramatta, Doug Anthony, leader of the Country Party (now the National Party of Australia) in the Australian Parliament, offered Jones a position with the party in Canberra.
+In 1975 Jones sought party preselection as the candidate for the Federal parliamentary seat of Eden-Monaro, but lost the bid.

-In 1978, he was the candidate for the July 1978 by-election for the New South Wales state seat of Earlwood for the Liberal Party of Australia, formerly held by deposed Liberal leader Sir Eric Willis.
+In 1978 he was the candidate for the July 1978 by-election for the New South Wales state seat of Earlwood for the Liberal Party, formerly held by deposed Liberal leader Sir Eric Willis.
 He lost what had been considered a "safe seat".
 Jones again contested the seat for the Liberal Party at the 1978 New South Wales state election held in October; the Australian Labor Party candidate was returned with a greater majority.

-In September 1979, Jones stood for Liberal preselection for the federal Division of North Sydney, placing third in the ballot.
+In September 1979 Jones stood for Liberal preselection for the federal Division of North Sydney, placing third in the ballot.
 The winning candidate, Peter Solomon, was later disendorsed, but Jones did not recontest the ballot in March 1980, with John Spender taking preselection and winning the seat.

-In 1986, Jones nominated for the Liberal preselection for the federal Division of Wentworth in Sydney, but was a late withdrawal from the ballot; the preselection and seat was won by future Liberal leader John Hewson.
+In 1986 Jones nominated for the Liberal preselection for the federal Division of Wentworth in Sydney, but was a late withdrawal from the ballot; the preselection and seat was won by future Liberal leader John Hewson.